Bmcelroy19827/The_Night_Cage_Tile_Helper/README.md

   - Attack from Wax Eater when discarded through "Discard" button (stay action)
   - Marking the current piece as placed via "Tile Placed" button
   - Ambient sound added which is looped during gameplay and can be stopped at any time
-- Played Stack added to show tiles believed to be on the gameboard
+- Played Stack:  shows tiles believed to be on the gameboard
-- Discarded Stack added to show tiles believed to be discarded
+- Discarded Stack: shows tiles believed to be discarded
+- Clicking on image in played stack will move it to the discard pile if confirmed

 ## Todos